Keldysh approach for non-equilibrium phase transitions in quantum optics: beyond the Dicke model in optical cavities: Finite- corrections from a Keldysh and Langevin perspective

-In this subsection we derive a simple description of the photon-only action (\ref{eq:Sphotononly}), focusing on the $x=(a+a^*)/\sqrt{2\w_0}$ quadrature, by mapping its Keldysh action to a linear stochastic equation.
-The resulting Langevin equation coincides with the equation of motion of a classical particle in an harmonic confinement, coupled to an equilibrium bath at finite temperature consistent with the Heisenberg-Langevin analysis of Sec.~\ref{sec:prelim}.
+In this subsection we derive a simple description of the photon-only action (\ref{eq:Sphotononly}), focusing on the $x=(a+a^*)/\sqrt{2\w_0}$ quadrature, by mapping its Keldysh action to a stochastic equation.
+Using the basic theorems of thermodynamics, we will then convert it into an effective equilibrium free energy, and obtain an analytic expression for the number of photons at the critical point.